BlockhostOfficial/ddos-prot-mc-servers/README.md

 ## Lowering the bandwidth usage
 - Lower view distance
-- set compression-level to 512 in your velocity config, this will increase cpu usage at the cost of lower bandwidth usage (if you run without a proxy, set it there, but if you do, set it to -1 on all of your paper servers)
+- set compression-level to 512 in your velocity config, this will increase cpu usage at the cost of lower bandwidth usage (if you run without a proxy, set it in server.properties, but if you do run with a proxy, set it to -1 on all of your paper servers)

 my discord: qbasty#0001